MMarek/exercises_site/README.md

     - 2 - function, which is the: paper stone and the scissors game.
     - 3 - function that returns the second largest number from an array. (array is an argument)
     - 4 - function that returns only negative numbers.
+    - 5 - function that returns all even numbers from 0 to n, and adds them together.

 ## Setup
 To clone and run this application, you'll need Git and React installed on your computer: